 Louis Henry Sullivan was born in Boston and came to Chicago after the Great Chicago Fire of 1871 to join in the rebuilding effort.
-6 months later, Sullivan left for Paris to study architecture at the Ecole des Beaux-Arts, which was at that time the leading school of architecture in the world.
+Six months later, Sullivan left for Paris to study architecture at the École des Beaux-Arts, which was the leading school of architecture in the world.

 In 1879, Sullivan joined the respected engineer Dankmar Adler (1844–1900), who had been practicing in Chicago since 1866.
-For fourteen years this relationship produced buildings that were distinguished by both their design and engineering innovations.
-Their work contributed in a significant way to the development of the uniquely American building type, the skyscraper.
-The Adler and Sullivan partnership produced such remarkable structures as the Auditorium Building (1886–1889) in Chicago, the Wainwright Building (1890–1891) in St. Louis, the Chicago Stock Exchange (1893–1894, demolished), and the Guaranty Building (1894-1895) in Buffalo, New York.
-Their most renowned residential design was the commission for James Charnley on Astor Street in Chicago, completed in 1892.
+For fourteen years this relationship produced buildings distinguished by both their design and engineering innovations.
+Sullivan and Adler's work contributed to the development of the uniquely American building type, the skyscraper, and their partnership produced such remarkable structures as the Auditorium Building (1886–1889) in Chicago, the Wainwright Building (1890–1891) in St. Louis, the Chicago Stock Exchange (1893–1894, demolished), and the Guaranty Building (1894-1895) in Buffalo, New York.
+Their most renowned residential design was the commission for James Charnley on Astor Street in Chicago, which was completed in 1892.